moia-oss/teleproto/documentation/implementation-details.md

 If fields are surplus in Protocol Buffers type `P` the reader is backward compatible by ignoring those fields.

 Backward compatible readers cause a warning.
-One should use `backwardReader` instead.
+One can place the `@backward("signature")` annotation.
+The signature validates that the backward reader was acknowledged based on the same fields.
+If the model (or even the Protocol Buffers definition) somehow change the macro will raise an error so that the change must be verified.

 For all case accessors in both classes delegates to the combinators in `Reader` are compiled:
  - `Reader.required[PV, MV](protobuf.name, "/name")` if `name` has type `Option[PV]` in `P` and just `MV` in `M`.